Lil: Less is Less When Applying Post-Training Sparse-Attention Algorithms in Long-Decode Stage: Early-Stopping Algorithm

 Based on the preceding empirical and theoretical analyses and Figure~\ref{fig-algo-delta}, we observe that under sparse-attention algorithms, the model may cease to gain new information while continuing to generate tokens.
 Motivated by this insight, we propose \algo, an early-stopping algorithm that detects sustained stagnation in information gain during generation and terminates decoding early to reduce token consumption.

 The algorithm is shown in Algorithm~\ref{algo}.
 First, in the prefill stage, the user prompt is processed and compressed to obtain \textit{lastCompress}, the number of bytes left after compression.
 Second, the model enters the decode stage and stops upon generating an \textit{eos} token or reaching the maximum context length. \algo\ introduces an additional stopping condition: every $f$ decode steps, the current sequence (prefill plus generated tokens) is compressed to obtain \textit{curCompress} and compared with \textit{lastCompress}.
-If the increase is below a threshold $t$ bytes, we believe that the sequence has gained negligible new information---i.e., the newly generated tokens are largely redundant under LZ77---and stop the generation.
+If the increase is below a threshold $t$ bytes, the sequence has gained negligible new information; that is, the newly generated tokens are largely redundant under LZ77, and the generation is therefore terminated.

 We next discuss the choice of $f$ and $t$.
 First, the interval $f$ must balance computational overhead and responsiveness: a small $f$ incurs frequent compression and excessive overhead, whereas a large $f$ reduces the sensitivity of \algo\ and delays termination, thereby diminishing token savings.
 We set $f = 250$ in our experiments.
 In practice, $f$ primarily affects token savings and end-to-end latency, but not accuracy, and can be adjusted based on model architectures, sequence lengths, and GPUs, which determine the per-step decoding cost.
 Second, given a fixed $f$, the threshold $t$ is chosen such that $t / f$ lies between the slopes of the initial growth stage and the subsequent plateau stage in Figure~\ref{fig-algo-delta}.
 Empirically, the slope in the plateau stage is below $0.02$ across datasets and models, whereas the initial slope exceeds $1$, and we set $t = 20$ such that $t / f \approx 0.08$.
 Because the transition between the two stages is sharp, \algo\ is robust to variations in $t$ as long as $t / f$ falls within this range.